Cambridge Diet, Cambridge Weight Plan or One2One Diet

 The Cambridge Weight Plan had a massive impact on my life, helping me lose weight for the first time in years, but after trying to get pregnant for years, I also believe it helped me to be able to conceive my children.
-It is a tough diet, but has very good results and I went on to work as a Cambridge Consultant for nearly two years helping others to lose weight too.
+It is a tough diet, I went on to work as a Cambridge Consultant for nearly two years helping others to lose weight too.

 In 2017, I have decided to stop doing Cambridge weight plan for personal reasons.
 I will not say anything bad about the diet as I do honestly believe it helped me conceive my children.
 But, on a mental health level the merry go-round of dieting was starting to really affect me.
-In September 2016 I decided to Ditch the Diet and focus on eating healthily and balanced, increasing activity and focussing on my well being You will be able to read more about that on the blog over the next coming months.
+In September 2016 I decided to Ditch the Diet and focus on eating in a healthily and balanced way instead, as well as increasing my activity and focussing on my well being.
+I have not been back on a diet since and I don’t regret that decision.

 All Cambridge Diet Posts

-Here is a list of all of my Cambridge related blog posts:
+Here is a list of all of my Cambridge related blog posts if you would like to read them:

 - My First 4 Weeks On The Cambridge Diet